cjstoneking/wine_quality/README.md

 ![response_hist](images/response_hist.png?raw=true)

-Note that wine quality takes integer values, so the discretization in the histogram is present in the datam, it is not caused by binning.
+Note that wine quality takes integer values, so the discretization in the histogram is present in the data, it is not caused by binning.
 Wine quality appears to be approximately a discretization of a normally distributed random variable, which is reassuring, because it suggests that the assumptions of the linear model are valid.

 ## Classification